 Now, I will divide the major steps required for resizing the images into pre & post.
 The Pre steps apply to those steps used for successfully resizing the file sizes.
 In the post steps, this is all about successfully exporting those files.
 So, let us begin with the pre-steps.

 Once you open the GNU Image Manipulation Program, the following steps will be conducted.

-Step 1 - Firstly, you need to click from the menu on File & then press Open.
+Step 1 - First, you need to click from the menu on File & then press Open.
 Alternatively, you can press Ctrl+O.

-Step 2 - Now, you will navigate to the File from the Places section and click on Open.
+Step 2 - Now, navigate to the File from the Places section and click on Open.

 Step 3 - A dialogue box will appear, prompting whether you want to Convert to RGB Working Space.
 You can easily choose Rendering Intent with Relative colourimetric, Perceptual, Saturation or Absolute colourimetric.
 If you like the colours already in the original image, you need to choose and click the Keep button at the bottom.

 Step 4 - Your original uploaded photo will appear in front of you.
-For resizing this photo, you need to click right on the Image tab & then select the option of Scale Image.
+To resize this photo, you need to click right on the Image tab & then select the option of Scale Image.

-Step 5 - In this step, after selecting the Scale Image, if you are planning to upload the images on the website, you have to select the px.
+Step 5 - In this step, after selecting the Scale Image, you have to select the px if you are planning to upload the images on the website.
 Now, you will have to choose the size in height and width.
-From this, you can resize the images for your website or blog post.
+You can resize the images for your website or blog post.

 If you follow the above-discussed eight steps successfully, you will face no issues.
 The steps shared here will work effectively on Windows, Linux and Mac.